-In ascending order of precision, the four different levels of measurement are:
+In descending order of precision, the four different levels of measurement are:

-The first level of measurement is nominal measurement.
-In this level of measurement, the numbers are used to classify the data.
-Also, in this level of measurement, words and letters can be used.
-Suppose there are data about people belonging to two different genders.
-In this case, the person belonging to the female gender could be classified as F, and the person belonging to the male gender could be classified as M. This type of assigning classification is nothing but the nominal level of measurement.
+The first level of measurement is nominal level of measurement.
+In this level of measurement, the numbers in the variable are used only to classify the data.
+In this level of measurement, words, letters, and alpha-numeric symbols can be used.
+Suppose there are data about people belonging to three different gender categories.
+In this case, the person belonging to the female gender could be classified as F, the person belonging to the male gender could be classified as M, and transgendered classified as T. This type of assigning classification is nominal level of measurement.

 The second level of measurement is the ordinal level of measurement.
-This level of measurement depicts some ordered relationship between the number of items.
-Suppose a student scores the maximum marks in the class.
+This level of measurement depicts some ordered relationship among the variable's observations.
+Suppose a student scores the highest grade of 100 in the class.
 In this case, he would be assigned the first rank.
-Then, the person scoring the second highest marks would be assigned the second rank, and so on.
-This level of measurement signifies some specific reason behind the assignment.
-The ordinal level of measurement indicates an approximate ordering of the measurements.
-The researcher should note that in this type of measurement, the difference or the ratio between any two types of rankings is not the same along the scale.
+Then, another classmate scores the second highest grade of an 92; she would be assigned the second rank.
+A third student scores a 81 and he would be assigned the third rank, and so on.
+The ordinal level of measurement indicates an ordering of the measurements.

 The fourth level of measurement is the ratio level of measurement.
-In this level of measurement, the measurements can have a value of zero as well, which makes this type of measurement unlike the other types of measurement, although the properties are similar to that of the interval level of measurement.
-In the ratio level of measurement, the divisions between the points on the scale have an equivalent distance between them, and the rankings assigned to the items are according to their size.
+In this level of measurement, the observations, in addition to having equal intervals, can have a value of zero as well.
+The zero in the scale makes this type of measurement unlike the other types of measurement, although the properties are similar to that of the interval level of measurement.
+In the ratio level of measurement, the divisions between the points on the scale have an equivalent distance between them.

 The researcher should note that among these levels of measurement, the nominal level is simply used to classify data, whereas the levels of measurement described by the interval level and the ratio level are much more exact.